Package com.iohao.net.external.core

 Switching, Support, and Extension of Connection Methods

-The External Server already provides support for TCP, WebSocket, and UDP connection methods, and offers flexible ways
+The External Server already provides support for TCP and WebSocket connection methods, and offers flexible ways

 to switch between them.

-TCP, WebSocket, and UDP connection methods can be seamlessly integrated with the business code.
+TCP and WebSocket connection methods can be seamlessly integrated with the business code.

 Author: